dyzhao1011/CUNY-Blackboard-Web-Redesign/README.md

   <summary> Updates </summary>
   <details>
     <summary> February 20th, 2023 </summary>
     Project initiated.
 There's a rough idea of what the new design and widgets will look like.
 Keeping the current layout is something to keep in mind.
+Before digitalizing the design, creating hand drawn drafts is important.
+Here is what was accomplished today: <br><br>

+   - Uploaded "Home Page General Format" that displays sections of where content would go on the website
+   * Uploaded "Widget Redesign" that has a rough idea of what the new widgets will look like
-Before digitalizing the design, I would like to create hand drawn drafts first. <br><br>Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/blob/main/Rough%20Drafts/Home%20Page%20General%20Format.pdf">Home Page General Format</a> that displays sections of where content would go on the website. <br> Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/blob/main/Rough%20Drafts/Widget%20Redesign.pdf">Widget Redesign</a> <br> Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/blob/main/Rough%20Drafts/Home%20Page%20General%20Format.pdf">Complete Home Page Example</a> which is a rough draft of what the website would look like with the widgets in place and the footer. <br><br> Drafts by hand is completed.
+   + Uploaded "Complete Home Page Example" which is what the website would look like with the widgets in place and the footer

+   Drafts by hand is completed.
 The next step is to digitialize the draft.
-The designs aren't final and there are things that I potentially might change or add.
+The designs aren't final and there are things that might be changed or added.

   </details>

   <details>
     <summary> February 21th, 2023 </summary>
     For the digital drafts, Figma will be used.
 This process was much faster than anticipated as it was done swiftly.
-A complete home page example was produced and some features where changed along the way.
-These include:
+Here is what was accomplished today: <br><br>

-   - Modification of the "Important Dates" icon to change from colors to icons, add a setting option where user can customize
+   - Modified the "Important Dates" icon to change from colors to icons, add a setting option where user can customize
    * Added a new widget called "Online Synchronous" which contains an online class, its meeting date and link
    + Added a settings option for Tools where users can customize
    - Added a "Back to Top" tab between main screen and footer where user can click and it will go to the top
+   * Created "Widgets" folder than will contain all of the redesigned widgets as well as variants
+   + Uploaded "Home Page Example", a digital draft, which is what the website would look like

-   Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/blob/main/Digital%20Drafts/Home%20Page%20Example.pdf"> Home Page Example </a> <br>Created <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/tree/main/Digital%20Drafts/Widgets">Widgets</a> folder than will contain all of the redesigned widgets as well as variants. <br> Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/tree/main/Digital%20Drafts/Widgets/%22My%20Courses%22%20Design%20%231">"My Courses" Design #1</a> <br> Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/tree/main/Digital%20Drafts/Widgets/%22My%20Courses%22%20Design%20%232">"My Courses" Design #2</a> which has a complete set of design aside from the teacher and setting mode. <br> Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/tree/main/Digital%20Drafts/Widgets/%22Online%20BookStore%22"> "Online Bookstore" </a><br> Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/tree/main/Icons"> Icon</a> which contains all the icons and images used. <br><br> The 2 widgets "My Courses" and "Onine Bookstore" recieved their own design folder because they are essential widgets targets for this project.
+   - Uploaded "My Courses" Design #1 and "My Courses" Design #2, which has a complete set of design aside from the teacher and setting mode
+   * Uploaded "Online Bookstore"
+   + Uploaded "Icon" which contains all the icons and images used.

+   The 2 widgets "My Courses" and "Onine Bookstore" recieved their own design folder because they are essential widgets targets for this project.
 Other widgets, except "Important Dates" won't recieve their own folder or file because they're designs won't be changed or is simple.
-The next steps is to create "Important Dates" Widget folder.
+The next steps is to create "Important Dates" Widget design.

   </details>

   <details>
     <summary> February 23rd, 2023 </summary>
-    Created the "Ideas and Thoughts on the Changes" section in the Readme file.
-Completed the "Important Dates" widget folder and made updates to the completed home page.
-These include:
+    Today was mostly designing the "Important Dates" widget and modifying this repository.
+Here is what was accomplished today: <br><br>

    - Added an arrow to the header of some widgets that users can manually click to condense or expand the widget
    * Addition of a tab in the navigation section, under the profile, called "Go To..."when hovered, displays a drop down menu that contains links of important websites
+   + Uploaded "Important Dates" Design #1 & "Important Dates" Design #2
+   - Created the "Ideas and Thoughts on the Changes" section in the Readme file

    The next step is to create the designs for the different modes of the widgets, the "Go To..." tab, and the profile drop down menu.